aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/specify-line-spacing/_index.md

 ---
-title: Specify Line Spacing
+title: Specify Line Spacing In PDF File
-linktitle: Specify Line Spacing
+linktitle: Specify Line Spacing In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to specify line spacing in a PDF document using Aspose.PDF for .NET.
+description: Learn how to specify line spacing in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 510
 url: /net/programming-with-text/specify-line-spacing/
 ---

-This tutorial explains how to specify line spacing in a PDF document using Aspose.PDF for .NET.
+This tutorial explains how to specify line spacing in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the process step by step.

 ## Prerequisites